Cogges/cogges.github.io/btl.md

 <a href="https://cogges.github.io/documents/BTL-pledge.pdf">Pledge Form</a>

-For any further information on giving please contact Keith Harwood.
+For any further information on giving please contact Keith Harwood on 01993 779613.

 We now face a timely opportunity to create a legacy that will transform the kind of service we offer to local people now and for many years to come.